 upon applicant/customer request.

+A case note must be entered in RHW documenting the date and method the brochure was given to the customer.

 For a detailed description of the appeals process, see VRSM A-204: Appeals and Hearings in this chapter.